-8.1 The Croydon Plan (2018) Parking provision stated at Table 10.1 for dwellings irrespective of number of bedrooms or PTAL, is 1 space per dwelling which totals up to 4 spaces for the proposal.
-The Revised Croydon Plan Table 10.1 states up to 3 bedrooms requires 1 to 2 spaces and
+8.1 The Croydon Plan (2018) Parking provision stated at Table 10.1 for dwellings irrespective of number of bedrooms or PTAL 2, is 1 space per dwelling which totals up to 4 spaces for the proposal.
+The Revised Croydon Plan Table 10.1 states 1 to 2 Bedroom at 0.75 spaces and 1 space for 3 or more bedroom dwellings which totals 3.25 for the proposal.
+The London Plan for Outer London dwellings at PTAL 2 requires 0.75 spaces space for 1 to 2bedroom dwellings and 1 space for =>3 bedroom dwellings which again totals 3.25 for the proposal.